 1. Remember you’re not alone

-2. Prepare for all possible outcomes on Results Day
+2. Prepare for all possible outcomes

 As with anything, doing a bit of planning before Results Day can really help ease nerves.
 But how can you prepare for something that has so many moving parts?
 First, consider a few different possibilities and make plans for each.